Six ways you’ll benefit as a UTS postgrad student

 Partnerships with industry and the success of our graduates in the workforce are key measures of our success.
-We’re rated as the most industry-focused university in Sydney for over eight consecutive years by NSW business leaders and government (AMR RepTrak Survey 2017).
+We’re recognised as the most industry-focused university in Sydney for over a decade by NSW business leaders and government (RepTrak Survey 2019).

 3. Innovation through entrepreneurship

 As Australia’s number one young uni, we’ve thrived through an agile approach to education that has bypassed legacy practices to focus on delivering successful outcomes for our graduates.